paritytech/polkadot-sdk/polkadot/node/subsystem-bench/README.md

 The parachain consensus node implementation spans across many modules which we call subsystems.
 Each subsystem is responsible for a small part of logic of the parachain consensus pipeline, but in general the most load and performance issues are localized in just a few core subsystems like `availability-recovery`, `approval-voting` or `dispute-coordinator`.
-In the absence such a tool, we would run large test nets to load/stress test these parts of the system.
+In the absence of such a tool, we would run large test nets to load/stress test these parts of the system.
 Setting up and making sense of the amount of data produced by such a large test is very expensive, hard to orchestrate and is a huge development time sink.